JetBrains/teamcity-documentation/topics/managing-roles-and-permissions.md

 Usually commits changes to a project.
 Can start/stop builds, reorder builds in the build queue, label the build sources, review agent details, start investigation of a failed build.

+Note that by default this role has the _Customize build parameters_ and _Change build source code with a custom patch_ permissions.
+This could give indirect access to altering a configuration/environment per build (see [more details](creating-and-editing-build-configurations.md#Permissions+to+Edit+Build+Configuration)).

 </td></tr><tr>

 <td id="agent-manager">